 I would encourage anyone who is serious about improving their skills and confidence to stop thinking about all the reasons they can’t participate in an event like the Lingoda Sprint, and focus on the incredible change they will feel and new opportunities they will create for themselves if they do.
 So I would offer these 3 tips:

-1. Watch this video I created for my students about how it works and whether you really can get the 100% refund!
+1. Watch this video Emma from mmmEnglish created for her students about how it works and whether you really can get the 100% refund!

 2. Commit.
 Dig deep, find the motivation, commit to being disciplined for 90 days.